 - Cafes, restaurants, bars, pubs and social clubs

-- Outdoor and indoor visitor attractions (except theatres and concert halls) and are subject to the requirements on gatherings to determine the maximum numbers permitted access.
+- Outdoor and indoor visitor attractions (except theatres and concert halls) and are subject to the requirements on gatherings to determine the maximum number of permitted access.

 - Community halls and libraries that provide 'call and collect' services